 Quick as a flash…

 Specially designed to be lightweight at two and a half ounces, it has a standard length of 29 and a half inches.
-It’s well balanced, so you are more likely to feel a quick response to the strings.
+It’s well-balanced, so you are more likely to feel a quick response to the strings.
 While the feel of a carbon bow is different from wood; it’s still possible to feel the music by the bow.
-That is evident with this bow,
+That is evident with this bow.

 Kmise is a company with a great reputation for its work with stringed instruments.
 This bow is offered with its tradition of high-quality materials and workmanship.
-It’s set at a reasonable price level and is a good worth for money.
+It’s set at a reasonable price level and is a good worth for the money.

 Excellent upgrade for beginners…

 For a young improver, it is a good choice when they need to improve the quality of their bow.
 All players reach a stage where their improvement will rely on their equipment.
-This bow will take them up a level from their first bow and take them by that critical improver stage.
+This bow will take them up a level from their first bow and take them to that critical improver stage.

 - Nicely made at a really inexpensive price level.